lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

 # Conclusion

-The developers of an application may choose to to use a final tagless encoded effect throughout the whole application.
-Today the cats IO trait is the de facto standard, with support for async operations the abstract effect can be defined as:
+The developers of an application may choose to keep the effect type polymorphic throughout the whole application.
+Today the cats typeclasses are the facto standard, so the simplest polimorfic type would be:
-   `F[_] : Sync : Effect : Concurrent`.
-Both `IO` and `ZIO` provide implementation of these type classes.
+   `F[_] : Sync`.
+Both `IO` and `ZIO` provide implementation of thes `Sync` type class, and of few more needed for asynchronous I/O.

 The cost to pay for keeping compatibility with any implementation, is the extra steps needind to handle error handling flows - monad transformers, as shown above, or maybe MTL.
-If, on the other hand, the application commits to ZIO, the bifunctor approach to errors results in greatly improved readability.
+If, on the other hand, the application commits to ZIO, the bifunctor approach to errors results in code that is much simpler to write and read.